IBM-Cloud/terraform-provider-ibm/website/docs/r/container_worker_pool.html.markdown

 * `labels` - (Optional, Forces new resource, map) Labels on all the workers in the worker pool.
 * `region` - (Deprecated, Forces new resource, string) The region where the cluster is provisioned.
 If the region is not specified it will be defaulted to provider region(IC_REGION/IBMCLOUD_REGION).
 To get the list of supported regions please access this [link](https://containers.bluemix.net/v1/regions) and use the alias.
 * `resource_group_id` - (Optional, Forces new resource, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided defaults to default resource group.
+* `entitlement` - (Optional, string) The openshift cluster entitlement avoids the OCP licence charges incurred.
+Use cloud paks with OCP Licence entitlement to add the Openshift cluster worker pool.
+   **NOTE**:
+   1. It is set only for the first time creation of the worker pool, modification in the further runs will not have any impacts.
+   2. Set this argument to 'cloud_pak' only if you use this cluster with a Cloud Pak that has an OpenShift entitlement

 ## Attribute Reference